Post Holiday Checklist

 - Look through the logs/error reports for clients we have ongoing support for and our own internal projects.
 This way we can rectify any issues that may have occurred in our absence.

 - Look through Google Analytics reports to quickly assess for spikes/troughs for clients we have ongoing support for and our own internal projects.

-- Check for messages or replies on social media that we need to get back to (Twitter, Facebook, LinkedIn, Instagram).
-It’s important to us that we stay engaged with our followers.
+- Check for messages or replies on social media that we need to get back to (Twitter, LinkedIn).

 - Check for messages or replies on personal social media accounts that may be work related (normally LinkedIn).

 - Turn off any out of office notifications.

 - Announce to clients and on social media that we’re back.
 When letting a client know try and have an idea of what is expected of you before saying you are back.
 This is so we can quickly respond to things that they’ve spoken to us about whilst we’ve been away (see below - Slack/emails).

 - Run through emails and note down what needs actioned or replied to (actually responding to the emails can be done whenever you deem appropriate).

 - Run through Slack channels and note down anything that needs actioned or replied to (when you deem appropriate).